-The National Incident Management System Training Program administered through the Federal Emergency Management Agency is a comprehensive, nationwide approach to incident management as previously described.
+As previously described, the National Incident Management System (NIMS) training program administered through the Federal Emergency Management Agency (FEMA) is a comprehensive, nationwide approach to incident management.
 It addresses the components of:

-- Preparedness;
+- Preparedness.

-- Communications and Information Management;
+- Communications and information management.

-- Resource Management;
+- Resource management.

-- Command and Management; and
+- Command and management.

 - Ongoing management and maintenance.

-National Incident Management System training could be a valuable resource for administrators and other central office staff to obtain.
+NIMS training could be a valuable resource for administrators and other central office staff to obtain.
 This program integrates with FEMA training offered through the Emergency Management Institute (EMI) and United States Fire Administration (USFA).